Upgrading from an Earlier Greenplum 6 Release

 # su - gpadmin $ gpstart

-- If you configured PXF in your previous Greenplum Database installation, you must re-initialize the PXF service after you upgrade Greenplum Database.
-Refer to Upgrading PXF for instructions.
+- If you configured PXF in your previous Greenplum Database installation, you may need to install PXF in your new Greenplum installation, and you may be required to re-initialize the PXF service after you upgrade Greenplum Database.
+Refer to the Step 2 PXF upgrade procedure for instructions.

 After upgrading Greenplum Database, ensure that all features work as expected.
 For example, test that backup and restore perform as expected, and Greenplum Database features such as user-defined functions, and extensions such as MADlib and PostGIS perform as expected.